coderifous/jquery-localize/README.markdown

 Callbacks
 ---------

 You can provide a callback if you want to augment or replace the default callback provided by the plugin.
 Your callback should take at least 1 argument: the language data (contents of your json file).
-It can optionally use the second argument, which is a reference to the default callback function.
+It can optionally accept a second argument, which is a reference to the default callback function.
 This is handy if you still want the default behavior, but also need to do something else with the language data.

     $("rel*=localize").localize("application", {
       language: "es",